 Building Connections: Fostering Community Through Awareness

-As a BW student, your son/daughter is immersed in a campus setting that is dynamic and diverse.
-Through academic initiatives, co-curricular activities and campus programs, your student is gaining insights and experiences that will benefit him/her personally and professionally.
+As a BW student, your son or daughter is immersed in a campus setting that is diverse.
+Through academic initiatives, co-curricular activities and campus programs, your student can gain valuable insights and experiences.

 Encountering Differences, Embracing Respect

-Whether it is inside or outside the classroom, on campus or across the world through study abroad trips, students who have encountered diversity through interpersonal interactions, group dynamics and participation in multicultural/intercultural activities and programming are better able to respect differences in others.
+Whether it is inside or outside the classroom, on campus or across the world through study abroad trips, students who have encountered diversity through interpersonal interactions, group dynamics and participation in multicultural and intercultural activities and programming are better able to respect differences in others.
 In addition, they benefit from enhanced skills in critical thinking, articulation, interpersonal communication and mediation.

 Through the richness of these opportunities, students gain self-confidence as well as an awareness of and appreciation for diversity and its role in society, in the workplace and in the community.

 At BW, diversity relates to the importance of acknowledging and respecting persons whose beliefs, practices and norms differ from one's own.
-It encourages individuals to explore, engage in and embrace the uniqueness of self and others.
+Students are encouraged to explore, engage in and embrace the uniqueness of self and others.
+Opportunities include:

-- Volunteering through the Office of Community Outreach and/or interning with organizations that serve marginalized individuals and/or focus on international efforts, civil rights or other work with populations, policies or programs that are diversity associated.
+- Volunteering through the Office of Community Outreach and/or interning with organizations that serve marginalized individuals.
+Also worthwhile are international efforts, civil rights and other work with populations, policies and programs that are diversity associated

-- Joining campus organizations that are comprised of individuals whose race, ethnicity, culture, sexual orientation or opinions differ from that of your student's or whose focus is on diversity issues or in fostering ambassadorship.
+- Joining campus organizations that are comprised of individuals whose race, ethnicity, culture, sexual orientation or opinions differ from their own or whose focus is on diversity issues

-- Attending BW campus programming that is sponsored by multicultural/diversity organizations.
+- Attending BW campus programming that is sponsored by multicultural and diversity organizations